jessepav/lacygoill-wiki-backup/admin/process.md

     # hover your cursor on the window
     # left-click on it

-The only thing that `$ xkill` does, is to close the connection to the X server.
+The only thing that `xkill(1)` does, is to close the connection to the X server.
 There's no  guarantee that the application  will abort nicely, or  even abort at all.
 Many existing applications do indeed abort when their connection to the X server